CrowdStrike/foundry-sample-insider-threat/README.md

 This app illustrates the following functionality amongst other components:
 * Fetch Leaving/departing employees data from [Workday](https://www.workday.com/).
-* Add employees to Identity Protection watchlist using Workflow built-in actions for enhanced monitoring capabilities.
+* Add employees to Identity Protection watchlist and Active Directory group using Workflow built-in actions for enhanced monitoring capabilities.

 ## Prerequisites